Chewcards for detecting animal pests

-Chew-Track-Cards (CTCs) are a multiple species detection device specifically designed to cheaply map the distribution of low density small mammalian pests, principally possums but also rodents and other pest species.
-It is an interference device, left in the field for about a week, which identifies animals present by tooth impressions (and foot prints if ink is used) made as they investigate and consume bait material applied to the cards.
-Presently the standard design is a 9 x 18 cm card made of 3 mm white plastic coreflute, cut so that flutes (internal channels) are 9 cm long (run across the width of the card).
+A chewcard is a multiple animal-species detection device specifically designed to cheaply monitor, or map the distribution, of low density small mammalian pests, principally possums but also rodents and other pest species.
+It is an interference device, left in the field for a specified period (days or weeks), which identifies animals present by tooth impressions (and foot prints if ink is used) made as they investigate and consume bait material applied to the cards.
+Presently the standard design is a 9 x 18 cm card made of 3 mm white plastic coreboard, cut so that flutes (internal channels) are 9 cm long (run across the width of the card).
 Attractant bait is applied to the internal channels at either end of the card (photo 1).
 Cards can be baited manually by the monitoring crew, or purchased ready baited from a commercial supplier.

 Bait application and placement

-In areas where rats are common cards are often heavily damaged by them leading to concerns that rats may be destroying possum sign.
-Recent evidence indicates that in most circumstances this is not a significant problem, so earlier recommendations of using a rat repellent bait based on a high proportion of lurcerne is no longer considered essential.
-[Currently the best rat repellent baits is 1:1:0.02 standard possum bait/finely ground dried lucerne pellet/eucaltyptus oil.
-Where rat repellent bait is used apply the standard possum bait to one part of the card and the rat repellent to the other].
+Chewcards are often heavily damaged by rats in areas where they are common, leading to concerns that rats may be destroying possum sign.
+Recent evidence indicates that in most circumstances this is not a significant problem, so earlier recommendations of using rat repellent baits, baiting strategies, or card mounting systems is no longer considered neccessary.

 Interpreting bite marks